huggingface/blog/finetune-florence2.md

 ## Fine-tuning Details
-The authors utilized a batch size of 2048 for their base model and 3072 for the large model.
-In our experiments, we adapted this approach to a lower-resource setup.
-Specifically, we froze the vision encoder and used a batch size of 6 on a single A100 GPU in Colab, or a batch size of 1 with a T4.
-The authors also reported an improvement in performance when fine-tuning with an unfrozen image encoder compared to freezing it.
+For pre-training, the authors used a batch size of 2048 for the base model and 3072 for the large one.
+They also describe a performance improvement when fine-tuning with an unfrozen image encoder, compared with freezing it.

+We conducted our experiments with a much lower resource setup, to explore what the model would be capable of in more constrained fine-tuning environments.
+We froze the vision encoder and used a batch size of 6 on a single A100 GPU in Colab, or a batch size of 1 with a T4.
 In parallel, we conducted an experiment with more resources, fine-tuning the entire model with a batch size of 64.
 This training process took 70 minutes on a cluster equipped with 8 H100 GPUs.
 [Maybe we could give links to all the models here]
 In every case, we found a small learning rate of 1e-6 to be beneficial for training.
 With larger learning rates the model will quickly overfit the training set.